-Twitter has released an official statement announcing that they would not anymore accept advertisements from Russia.
+Twitter has released an official statement announcing that it would no longer accept Russia’s advertisements.
 It is believed to be an effort by the companies of Silicon Valley to distance themselves from Russia, especially ahead of congressional hearings next week on foreign efforts to meddle in the 2016 election.

-Russia Today has recently retaliated by sharing details about a meeting with Twitter, back in April 2016, where Twitter tried to convince RT to “spend big” on the 2016 presidential election.
-In response to questions, a spokesperson for Twitter obviously ignored to reveal anything.
+Russia Today has recently retaliated by sharing details about a meeting with Twitter back in April 2016, where Twitter tried to convince RT to “spend big” on the 2016 presidential election.
+In response to questions, a spokesperson for Twitter obviously ignored revealing anything.

-As reported by Politico, additional evidence of elections being influenced by tech-companies emerged Thursday in a study by two university professors.
-They concluded that employees from Twitter, Google, and Facebook embedded with the Trump campaign and they were “active agents” in shaping its strategy and message.
+As reported by Politico, additional evidence of elections being influenced by tech companies emerged Thursday in a study by two university professors.
+They concluded that Twitter, Google, and Facebook employees were embedded with the Trump campaign and were “active agents” in shaping its strategy and message.